Tina Thompson

-Tina Marie Thompson (born February 10, 1975) is an American former WNBA professional basketball player and coach.
-Most recently, she served as the head coach of the Virginia Cavaliers women's basketball team from 2018 to 2022.
+Tina Marie Thompson (born February 10, 1975) is an American former professional basketball player and coach.
+Most recently, she served as the head coach of the Virginia Cavaliers women's basketball team from 2018 to 2022; she was subsequently hired by the Portland Trail Blazers as a team scout later in 2022.
 Thompson was inducted into both the Women's Basketball Hall of Fame and the Naismith Memorial Basketball Hall of Fame in 2018.